GeekyAnts/vue-native-website/src/docs/animation.md

 vue_version: 2.5.13
 ---

 Animations are very important to create a great user experience.
 Animations allow you to convey physically believable motion in your interface.
 The Animated API is designed to make it very easy to concisely express a wide variety of interesting animation and interaction patterns in a very performant way.
-Here Are Few Examples.
+Here are few examples.

 ## Introduction